Cashmere Cat: 2016–present: 9, Princess Catgirl, other contributions

 In 2024, Cashmere Cat served as a songwriter, producer and executive producer for Lil Uzi Vert's album Eternal Atake 2.
+He produced eleven of the album's sixteen tracks, and the record debuted at number three on the Billboard 200.

 In 2025, Cashmere Cat served as a songwriter and producer on some songs from benny blanco and Selena Gomez's album I Said I Love You First.
 He also wrote and produced "Nachica", "906090", and "Perro Fiel" from Neton Vega's album DELIRIUM.